 What will you do if someone brings an extra guest?
 If they are hungrier than expected?
 If you run out of wine?
-This is where a Risk Mitigation Strategy comes in to play.
-Essentially, it is your Plan B. Create a set of pre-defined actions that need to occur if adverse impacts occur after your system is implemented to a production environment.
+This is where a Risk Mitigation Strategy comes into play.
+Essentially, it is your Plan B. Create a set of pre-defined actions that need to occur if adverse impacts occur after your system is implemented in a production environment.

 Now that we have gone through the essential steps to planning a successful dinner party (reinsurance system migration) you are ready to build a menu that will accommodate the individual tastes of those involved.
 What are the key ingredients to use?
 Find out in my next post!